qq456cvb/Img2CAD/README.md

 Img2CAD is a novel framework for reverse engineering 3D CAD models from single-view images.
 Our approach conditionally factorizes the complex image-to-CAD task into two manageable sub-problems:

-1. **Discrete Structure Prediction**: Using GPT-4V to predict the global discrete CAD command structure with semantic information
+1. **Discrete Structure Prediction**: Using finetuned Llama to predict the global discrete CAD command structure with semantic information
 2. **Continuous Parameter Prediction**: Using TrAssembler, a transformer-based network, to predict continuous parameter values conditioned on the discrete structure

 ![Img2CAD Framework](docs/img2cad_framework.png)